History of the Jews in Turkey: Early republic

 The Jewish population of Ottoman Empire had reached nearly 200,000 at the start of the 20th century.
 The territories lost between 1829 and 1913 to the new Christian Balkan states significantly lowered this number.

 The troubled history of Turkey during the 20th century and the process of transforming the old Ottoman Empire into a secular nation state after 1923, however, had a negative effect on the size of all remaining minorities, including the Jews.

 After 1933, a new law put into effect in Nazi Germany for mandatory retirement of officials from non-Aryan race.
 Thus, the law required all the Jewish scientists in Germany to be fired.
 Unemployed scientists led by Albert Einstein formed an association in Switzerland.
 Professor Schwartz, the general secretary of the association, met with the Turkish Minister of Education in order to provide jobs for 34 Jewish scientists in Turkish universities especially in Istanbul University.

+In 1933, Turkey accepted more than 1000 jews, most of whom were intellectuals and scientists, into Istanbul, contributing to the modernisation of the Turkish state spearheaded by Ataturk.
+They restructured the newly established Istanbul University, introducing European-style academic standards, research methods, and pedagogical practices.
+These émigrés trained a new generation of Turkish academics, doctors, lawyers, and engineers, significantly raising the quality of education and professional expertise.
+Beyond the sciences, they influenced cultural life, helping to modernize arts, architecture, and music education, and brought international intellectual perspectives that shaped public administration and social sciences.
+Ernst Hirsch, an exiled jewish scholar and lawyer, helped the Turkish authorities in modernising Turkish contemporary law, which still carried some substantial remnants from the Ottoman code.
+He authored several textbooks that were used for years after the second world war.
+The acceptance of these intellectuals wasn't so much a humanitarian effort as it was the Turkish government's efforts to modernize and westernize.